TheOnceAndFutureSmalltalker/unscented_kalman_filter_highway_driving/README.md

 ```

 If all goes well, you will see a window pop up with an animation of the modified point cloud that looks similar to the graphic at the top of this readme.

+## Discussion

+The Unscented Kalman Filter generates estimates of the other car's positions and velocities which are better than the measurements provided by either the radar or lidar.
+Predictions of the other cars' motions are made using the CTRV, or constant turn rate and velocity, model.

+The Unscented Kalman Filter improves upon the Extended Kalman Filter in that the linear approximation provided by the EKF may not be adequate and calculating a Jocabian matrix is no longer required.
+Instead, the prediction is based on a sample of the current state.
+These sample points are called sigma points.
+The sigma points can then be tranformed into the measurement space and a new mean and covariance matrix calculated.
+From this the new prediction is made and then combined with the new measurements.
+The Unscented Kalman Filter also improves in overall error.